Jacky-lim-data-analyst/chatbots_rag_web_search/README.md

 3. Install Ollama and MongoDB:
 * Make sure Ollama and MongoDB are running on your device.
+* Note: You have to use models with *tool calling* capabilities for the main chat application.

 4. Download the required nltk data.
 Navigate to `./nlp/nltk_downloads.py` and run the script.